TrueRyoB/Unity-AfterImage-for-SpriteRenderer/README.md

 WE GAMING (Color.red at t = 0 and Color.blue at t = 1)

 # How to use
-Attach PlayerAfterimageRenderer to the playable character gameObject.
++Attach PlayerAfterimageRenderer to the playable character gameObject.
-Call "Enqueue()" as you need.
++Call "SetShouldEnqueue()" to switch the generating state.

 Parameters you may modify on inspector: